vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/New-AzureRmGalleryImageDefinition.md

 ```

 ### -Eula
-"The Eula agreement for the gallery image.
+The Eula agreement for the gallery image definition

 ```yaml
 Type: String